4ndrs/scrast/README.md

 ## A Note on Pause & Resume

 The current implementation of pause & resume is extremely experimental, and will not work as intended most of the times.
-The current implementation just sends the ```SIGTSTP```, and ```SIGCONT``` signals to the ffmpeg process.
+It just sends the ```SIGTSTP```, and ```SIGCONT``` signals to the ffmpeg process.

 ## Building